connor-jason/Wavelength/README.md

+# 🌊Wavelength🌊

-🌊 **Intro:**
+👋 **Intro:**
 - This project is a web application version of the popular TikTok card game "Wavelength".
 I don't own or claim to own any rights to this game, I just didn't want to buy the game and wait for shipping.
+It should work on both desktop and mobile.
+If you have any issues please email me or message me on LinkedIn!

 📦 **Tech Stack:**
 - React.js